 I never cried over failure and loss, I always moved on to the next.
 Always waiting for what is God’s next plan for me.
-This makes me excited all the time because it makes me hopeful and challenged but ready.
+This makes me excited all the time because it makes me hopeful and challenged but ready for surprises.
 In the summer of 2019, The Philippine Community Center Services for Aging (PCCSA) made me a Chairman of the Board.
 They named the Home Living Program after me, and I was actively in charge of the Irene Lumbrera Home Living.
 With improved housing and living conditions, my health got better, too.

-Inching from a negative balance as I came back to New York, my bank is getting filled again as I made a trip to the bank every month, with Myrna driving me as I dressed up with all my fancy jewels and sunshades, hiding my cane in a disguise of a beautiful umbrella, a beautiful matching hat for a well-dressed rich and famous, I have no job, but I am provided for.
+Inching from a negative balance as I came back to New York, my bank is getting filled again as I made a trip to the bank every month, with Myrna driving me as I dressed up with all my fancy jewels and sunshades, hiding my cane in a disguise of a beautiful umbrella, a beautiful matching hat for a well-dressed rich and famous look, I have no job, but I am provided for.
 I have a room for myself on a corner brick house, I have somebody taking care of me around the clock from my public trust and friends, enjoying my food stamps for a dinner of grilled pompano and Cabot cheese spread on my toast for breakfast.
 With some city housing aid, do I need any more?
-This is my American dream for now, and I can only wish that our vision for services to the aging seniors will come to fruition, so help us God. ~IML
+This is my American dream for now, and I can only wish that our vision for services to the aging seniors will come to fruition, so help us God. ~Irene Moraga Lumbrera

 While I lost a home when I became an Iglesia, I gained them all and much bigger, in the community as the Church of Christ.
 I have never felt so proud to belong in this family.
 When I went home to the Philippines to retire, I was feeling that there is something not right or perhaps I was missing New York already.
-After a month, I can no longer take the misery, so I asked my son to get me a plane ticket back to New York.
+After a month, I can no longer take the misery of living with my daughter-in-law so I asked my son to get me a plane ticket back to New York.
 Then I met my friends Ludy and Myrna again.
 In a period of a year, I have lived in so many places courtesy of The Nursing Office.
 I lived in the basement, I slept in the sala, (living room), I lived anywhere they can squeeze my bed.
 I was always sick as a result.
 My Primary Doctor Sherwin Batoon took care of me, anytime, day and night.
 His nurses took an extra mile to help me, or how could I survive my chronic problem, I am always coughing and short of breath, or I will forever be in the hospital and to the nursing home.
 To all specialists I was sent, but they cannot find anything.
-I have never smoked but could have inhaled so much from the streets of Big Apple, the city that I call home.
+I have never smoked but could have inhaled so much from the streets of the Big Apple, the city that I call home.
 Could it be from the volcanic ashes of Taal as it erupted in the sixties when I served the victims food and water?
 Or the smell of dye from my textile business?
 As I always had, I have learned to live with what I have.
 From my background of Medicine with Juaning, I always survived my episodes, longer and longer, I stayed homebound, without going to the hospital again.
 Like a cat, my life comes back, like a rubber ball, I bounce back.
 I even asked the Father, if He can take me “home” already, but I guess, He is not done with His plans for me yet.
 I do not wonder, but I trust in Him, eager for a surprise each day! ~Irene Moraga Lumbrera

-While it is not my choice to be still alive at ninety-three, I have asked God before, in my near death and now in my sick bed, I know that there is still something for me.
-While I have my needs provided for, there are numerous aging people out there, with all the miseries of being alone and isolated, sick, and frail, scammed and taken advantaged of their lifetime earnings, robbed off their dignity, abused and uncared, The Philippine Community Center Services for Aging is giving back and making a difference in the lives of seniors and elderly persons by "Preparing and Enjoying the Golden Years."
+While it is not my choice to be still alive at ninety-four, I have asked God before, in my near death and now in my sick bed, I know that there is still something for me.
+While I have my needs provided for, there are numerous aging people out there, with all the miseries of being alone and isolated, sick, and frail, scammed and taken advantaged of their lifetime earnings, robbed off their dignity, abused and uncared for, The Philippine Community Center Services for Aging is giving back and making a difference in the lives of seniors and elderly persons by "Preparing and Enjoying the Golden Years."
 This advocacy has given me deeper meaning in my life, far beyond the personal satisfactions I have already experienced and achieved.
 Indeed, the best and most satisfying life is serving those who are truly in need.
 The ultimate dream and mission is for it to become an "enduring" institution to serve one of the most forgotten sectors of the Filipino American community, the seniors.
 My personal experiences with my Impos and Ingkongs and my own aging and homelessness make me a perfect advocate for them. ~ Irene Moraga Lumbrera

 Evidence Based Testimonial on Marijuana